rmj3197/SurVigilance/docs/source/user_guide/programmatic.rst

    :filename: user_guide/faers_example2.py

 Please note that for downloading the VAERS data, the user needs to provide a CAPTCHA, hence it is not possible to download the data without opening a GUI.
-It is for this reason, we have not included the
+It is for this reason, we have not included the example for VAERS in the programmatic access section.